-As an international body of scholars who work on issues of race, gender, sexuality, and more, FSNNA aims to make clear its commitment to the value of critical discourse, free speech, and academic freedom at a moment when they have been thrown into crisis, while also cognizant of how 'free speech' has often been wielded against the kinds of inclusivity guidelines we are also asking people to follow.
+As an international body of scholars who work on issues of race, gender, sexuality, and more, FSNNA aims to make clear its commitment to the value of critical discourse, free speech, and academic freedom at a moment when they have been thrown into crisis.
 With this in mind, we ask all participants to familiarize themselves with our conference policies and to be mindful of how they interact with one another, particularly when discussing topics that people may find sensitive.